calint/platformio-bam/src/game/resources-from-png/README.md

 if necessary, change size of tiles and sprites in `update.sh`

-note. check that transparency pixel is index 0
+_note: check that transparency pixel is index 0_

 ## current resources
 ### tiles